Miaoyanchen/zhaoxiangding_deep.RL/PHP-2650-Final-Project---Deep-Reinforcement-Learning.md

 ## Summary
 -   Deep reinforcement learning is adapted from reinforcement learning, with abilities to learn more complex policies from high dimensional sensory input
 -   The goal is to maximize the cumulative future reward
--   Implement convolutional neural network as an approximator for the target values
+-   DQN implements convolutional neural network as an approximator for the target values
 -   Perform experience replay to remove correlations and stores the agent's experiences in a replay memory
 -   Minimize the mean square error between Q-network and Q-learning target
 -   The algorithm uses stochastic gradient descent to update the weights